CheaRitheavatey/Elementary-Programming/README.md

     - child class is the class that inherit from another class

     - super() put this inside the child class constrcutor so that child class will inherit the property inside

+    - use import to import class from different file. example, import module_name module_name.name_of_the_method